|Pilot 2nd Lt. Wellman Howard Huey, O-732254 (POW / MIA) Detroit, MI

 Dale Niesen (cousin) adds:

 "I have a report that leads me to believe that Lt.
 Huey survived his captivity at Rabaul and was being transferred to another location.
-It appears that he is among those listed as being lost at sea on either the Kenyo Maru or Nippon Maru which were sank by American submarines on 14 January 1944.
+It appears that he is among those listed as being lost at sea on either the Kenyo Maru or Nippon Maru which were sunk by American submarines on 14 January 1944.
 His name may be spelled “Willman Harward Hughie” on any list that may exist."

 Missing Air Crew Report (MACR) 584 incorrectly list Huey's take off as from Henderson Field